 To make crispy Murukku, start by cooking the split skinless black gram lentils (urad dal).
 I used my regular pressure cooker to cook the urad dal.
 The ratio of urad to the water I used is ½:2.
 Cook it for about 4 whistles just like you would cook regular dal.
 It should be cooked thoroughly so it can be mashed well.

-The consistency should be such that you can easily pass it through the Murukku press.
-It should neither be too thick and dense nor too loose and flowing.
+The consistency of the dough should be such that you can easily pass it through the Murukku press.
+It should neither be too thick and dense nor too soft and runny.

 To Shape the Murukkus

-Drain onto a paper towel when done.
-That's all and you are done making this delicious savory snack.
+- Drain onto a paper towel when done.
 They can be stored in an air-tight container for a couple of weeks.

 To make the Murukku dough in an Instant Pot